|Job title||Local Food Retail Coordinator|

 Sustain is seeking a creative and experienced individual with fantastic team working skills who shares our commitment to local and sustainable food, and who has the following skills and experience:

-- Background and experience in the food sector preferably with demonstrable experience and interest in local food systems
+- Background and experience in the food sector preferably with demonstrable experience and interest in local food systems and commitment to sustainable food

 - Exceptional oral and written communication skills in fluent spoken and written English